cralbers/transposon-annotations-mapping/docs/transposon_anno_workflow/a7_size_filter.md

 	- [[TEUlt_reasonaTE_sizefilter.py]] (python file)
 	- [[TEUlt_reasonaTE_sizefilter.ipynb]] (jupyter notebook)
 - this is really tricky because how do you establish parameters that do not eliminate tandem repeats or nested TEs, but also get rid of ridiculous TEs?
-	- scan for tandem repeats with another program and compare to stringently eliminated TEs?
+	- scan for tandem repeats with another program and compare to TEs eliminated using stringent parameters?

-### in & out:
+## In & out:
 <table cellpadding="5" style="border: 1px solid black">
     <tr style="border: 1px solid black">
         <td style="border: 1px solid black" >INPUT</td>